javadroider/AlgoDSInJava/interview/design/Design Principles.md

 ### 3. Liskov Substitution Principle ###
 - Any child type of a parent type should be able to stand in for that parent without things blowing up.
 - We must make sure that new derived classes are extending the base classes without changing their behavior.
 - For example, if you have a class, Animal, with a makeNoise() method, then any subclass of Animal should reasonably implement makeNoise().
 Cats should meow, dogs should bark, etc. What you wouldn't do is define a MuteMouse class that throws IDontActuallyMakeNoiseException.
 This violates the LSP, and the argument would be that this class has no business inheriting from Animal.
+- We must make sure that the new derived classes just extend without replacing the functionality of old classes.
+Otherwise the new classes can produce undesired effects when they are used in existing program modules.
+- If a program module is using a Base class, then the reference to the Base class can be replaced with a Derived class without affecting the functionality of the program module.
 - https://www.oodesign.com/liskov-s-substitution-principle.html